harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 Ticketing systems are also very handy at providing statistics.
 You can find out the components of your software that cause the most problems, then improve them or better document their use.
 You can also see how quickly you are dealing with issues, and check that you are meeting the level of support that you have advertised.

-Examples of ticketing systems include JIRA (https://www.atlassian.com/software/jira), Bugzilla (https://www.bugzilla.org/) and Trac (http://trac.edgewall.org/).
-Many third-party repositories, including GitHub (https://github.com), BitBucket (https://bitbucket.org), LaunchPad (https://launchpad.net) and SourceForge (https://sourceforge.net) also provide issue trackers.
-See our guide on Supporting open source software
+Examples of ticketing systems include [JIRA](https://www.atlassian.com/software/jira), [Bugzilla](https://www.bugzilla.org/) and [Trac](http://trac.edgewall.org/).
+Many third-party repositories, including [GitHub](https://github.com), [BitBucket](https://bitbucket.org), [LaunchPad](https://launchpad.net) and [SourceForge](https://sourceforge.net) also provide issue trackers.
+See our guide on [Supporting open source software](http://software.ac.uk/resources/guides/supporting-open-source-software).

-(http://software.ac.uk/resources/guides/supporting-open-source-software).
 Its advice applies to supporting closed source software too.

 _Question 5.6: Is your project's ticketing system publicly visible to your users, so they can view bug reports and feature requests?_

 An open ticketing system allows your users to see that you are active in fixing bugs and implementing features, and are responsive to your users.
 This can give them confidence in you and your software and makes them more likely to use it.
 It also provides your users with a means to see if a problem they have is a known issue, and allow them to check progress on it, or, even, whether their issue has already been addressed and a fix is available.

-See our guide on Supporting open source software (http://software.ac.uk/resources/guides/supporting-open-source-software).
+See our [guide on Supporting open source software](http://software.ac.uk/resources/guides/supporting-open-source-software).
 Its advice applies to supporting closed source software too.

 _Question 6.1: Is your software's architecture and design modular?_

-Modularity (https://en.wikipedia.org/wiki/Modular_programming) is a fundamental software design approach centred on the creation of self-contained functional units, or modules which serve specific purposes (e.g. file I/O, authorisation, logging, linear algebra, computational fluid dynamics, DNA [matching](https://harmonydata.ac.uk/semantic-text-matching-with-deep-learning-transformer-models), or text analysis).
+[Modularity](https://en.wikipedia.org/wiki/Modular_programming) is a fundamental software design approach centred on the creation of self-contained functional units, or modules which serve specific purposes (e.g. file I/O, authorisation, logging, linear algebra, computational fluid dynamics, DNA [matching](https://harmonydata.ac.uk/semantic-text-matching-with-deep-learning-transformer-models), or text analysis).

 Modularity has many benefits.
 It's easier to reuse modules in other software, rather than re-implementing their functionality, saving both time and effort.
 Each module is self-contained, so it can be changed or updated without affecting the other modules in the code, and it can also be tested is isolation, which is useful when developing as part of a team.
 Modular designs are also easier to understand.

 Given that source code is the final realisation of a design, it too should be modular and structured in a way that makes the modules clear.
 Programming languages support many ways in which a modular design can be realised e.g. packages and classes in Java; packages, modules and classes in Python; header files, source code files and data types in C; namespaces and classes in C++; or modules and classes in Fortran.

-See our guide on Developing maintainable software (http://software.ac.uk/resources/guides/developing-maintainable-software) and Modular Design (https://en.wikipedia.org/wiki/Modular_design) on Wikipedia.
+See our guide on [Developing maintainable software](http://software.ac.uk/resources/guides/developing-maintainable-software) and [Modular Design](https://en.wikipedia.org/wiki/Modular_design) on Wikipedia.

 _Question 11.5: Does your documentation list the version number for all third-party dependencies?_